getify/native-promise-only/README.md

 ## ES5 Assumption

-This polyfill assumes various ES5 capabilities, such as `Function#bind` and `Array#forEach`.
-If you need to use this polyfill in older JS environments, make sure to provide polyfills/shims [such as these](https://github.com/es-shims/es5-shim).
+This polyfill assumes various ES5+ capabilities, such as `Function#bind` and `Array#forEach`.
+If you need to use this polyfill in pre-ES5 environments, make sure to provide polyfills/shims [such as these](https://github.com/es-shims/es5-shim).

-*Native Promise Only* needs (all of which have compliant ES5 shims):
+*Native Promise Only* needs:

 * `Array.isArray`
 * `Array#forEach`
 * `Array#some`
 * `Function#bind`
+* `Object.defineProperty`
+* `Object.getPrototypeOf`

 ## Usage